 Home of the New Hampshire Fisher Cats (Toronto Blue Jays Double-A team)

 Manchester lies along the Merrimack River in southern New Hampshire.
-One of it’s top tourist attractions is the SEE Science Center, which offers interactive exhibits for people of all ages.
-One particular highlight is the LEGO Millyard.
-The display represents Manchester’s Amoskeag Millyard as it might have looked circa 1900.
+One of its top tourist attractions is the SEE Science Center, which offers interactive exhibits for people of all ages.
+A particular highlight is the LEGO Millyard, which recreates Manchester’s Amoskeag Millyard as it might have looked circa 1900.
 It is the largest permanent LEGO installation at mini-figure scale in the world.

 Home of the Portland Sea Dogs (Boston Red Sox Double-A team)

 Thoughts of Maine often conjure up images of scenic coastlines, and the seaside town of Portland brings those visions to life.
 A walk along Commercial Street lets you explore a working waterfront and dip into a restaurant of your choosing for another Maine staple: fresh seafood.

 And when you need a beverage to wash down the delectable fare, you’ll soon discover you’re in the perfect town.
 Portland has become one of the country’s craft brewing epicenters.
 There are a host of local breweries all worth a visit including Allagash, Rising Tide and Shipyard, just to name a few.

 If it’s a more high-brow experience you’re after, head on over for a tour of the Wadsworth-Longfellow House, where the iconic poet Henry Wadsworth Longfellow grew up.